© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hillcarr Sough and associated lime kiln and paved track is a scheduled monument protected by Historic England under reference 1015204.
 View the official record →

-Hillcarr Sough is a mineral drainage adit in Derbyshire that forms part of the lead and fluorspar mining infrastructure of the Peak District.
+Hillcarr Sough is a lead mining drainage adit located in Derbyshire, dating to the post-medieval period when underground mining for lead ore was extensively developed in the Peak District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015204.

 Hillcarr Sough and associated lime kiln and paved track is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015204.